1jour1vin

 Wine rated (2023 guide) 91/100

-Its name indicates the type of soil that supports the vines, producing a fine, sappy, slender, and fresh wine that deserves a little aging to release its aromatic potential.
+Its name reflects the type of soil where the vines grow; it is a refined, lively, elegant, and fresh wine that benefits from a short period of aging to fully develop its aromatic potential.

 About the estate: